-Pulsar portable generators have a series of THD or Overall Harmonic Distortion that produces clean electrical energy to prevent harmful electronics.
+Pulsar portable power cells have a series of THD or Overall Harmonic Distortion that produces clean electrical energy to prevent harmful electronics.

 Pulsar Products is a portable alternator (as well as pressure washer and compressor) maker out of Ontario, CA that has a variety of models that span a wide variety of power outputs.

-Their position in the market is targeted to be substantially more cost-effective than the Honda or Yamaha generators, however with similar performance.
-Among the key elements of their generators is quality, which they have enhanced through delivery of “clean electrical power” with the lowest possible overall harmonic distortion (THD).
+Their position in the market is targeted to be substantially more cost-effective than the Honda or Yamaha machines, however with similar performance.
+Among the key elements of their alternators is quality, which they have enhanced through delivery of “clean electrical power” with the lowest possible overall harmonic distortion (THD).

 The lower the THD, the more steady the power is and more secure for sensitive electronics.
-Using sensitive devices with high THD generators can cause damage and a decrease in service life.
+Using sensitive devices with high THD power cells can cause damage and a decrease in function life.
 Generally, alternator electrical energy is thought about “clean” or having a stable sine wave if the THD is under 5%.

-Pulsar’s style specs for their standard open-frame generators is ≥ 5% THD, while their inverter generators are ≥ 3%, which means that they are well in the realm of energy quality category for “clean electricity”.
+Pulsar’s style specs for their standard open-frame alternators is ≥ 5% THD, while their inverter alternators are ≥ 3%, which means that they are well in the realm of energy quality category for “clean electricity”.

-There’s plenty more to check out with a 4000 watt rv generator sine waves and THD for those so inclined, however, a couple of bottom lines to consider about THD when selecting a portable power cell from PowerUpGenerator.com:
+There’s plenty more to check out with a 4000 watt rv generators sine waves and THD for those so inclined, however, a couple of bottom lines to consider about THD when selecting a portable power cell from PowerUppowercell.com:

 Low-grade power is appropriate for intermittent usage for power tools and a lot of devices.
 (THD less than 10%).

 Higher-quality power is needed as the level of sensitivity of devices or duration of use increases.
 (THD 6% to 9%).

 Portable power cells can either be inverter or traditional-style, the primary differences being rate, electronic level of sensitivity, and noise.